Three things we learned from Washington’s 35-31 loss to rival Oregon

 See what we’re getting at?
 UW is either league average, or close to it, in just about every conceivable defensive category.
 So what’s the identity of this UW defense?
 Where do these young Huskies excel?

-They don’t tackle particularly well, and Oregon had success on Saturday both on the ground and through the air.
-Herbert threw for 280 yards and four touchdowns, and Duck running backs amassed 180 rushing yards and 5.5 yards per carry.
+They don’t tackle particularly well, and Oregon had success both on the ground and through the air.
+Herbert threw for 280 yards and four touchdowns, and the Ducks running backs amassed 180 rushing yards and 5.5 yards per carry.

 There is so much room for improvement — and, after eight games, that’s a concern.